 The fundraising program of the school should exemplify the best qualities of the institution and reflect the highest standards of personal and professional conduct.
-The following Principles of Good Practice are addressed to those involved in the school's fundraising operation -- trustees, school heads, development and alumni/ae, officers and staff, volunteers, consultants, and business officers.
+The following Principles of Good Practice are addressed to those involved in the school's fundraising operation -- trustees, school leaders, alumni/ae, officers and staff, volunteers, consultants, and business officers.

 - 1. The school establishes a well-constructed development plan to guide its fund-raising activities. - 2.
 The school is mindful and respectful of the cultural and economic diversity of constituent supporters. - 3.
 The school accepts only gifts that support its mission, character, integrity, and independence. - 4.
-The school understands that accepting a gift is accepting the obligation to honor the donor's intent. - The school advocates stewardship (preserving and growing the resources of the school), as well as nurtures, appreciates, and sustains an ongoing healthy and effective relationship with its constituents. - 6.
+The school understands that accepting a gift is accepting the obligation to honor the donor's intent. - 5.
+The school advocates stewardship (preserving and growing the resources of the school), as well as nurtures, appreciates, and sustains an ongoing healthy and effective relationship with its constituents. - 6.
 The school safeguards its constituents' privacy and all confidential information. - 7.
 The school encourages donors to consult with their own professional tax advisors when making charitable gifts. - 8.
 The school complies with all provisions of the U.S. Tax Code that affect charitable giving. - 9.
 The school, as appropriate, discloses to its constituents gifts received through philanthropy. - 10.
 To ensure financial sustainability, the school makes certain that income earned from endowment is spent wisely and equitably.
 In doing so, the school ensures that endowments maintain their real value over the years so that future generations benefit as much or more from endowment as current and past generations. - 11.
-The school adheres to accepted standards concerning the management and reporting of gift revenues and fund-raising expenditures, and seeks to promote the profession by sharing its data with relevant professional organizations.
+The school adheres to accepted standards concerning the management and reporting of gift revenues and fund-raising expenditures.